 Think what you’ve got might not be what you need?
 Take a look at these three telltale signs your business needs customized control room furniture:

-All the various pieces of equipment and technology in your control room do not function in the same way.
-Some might be touch-sensitive; some might have custom controls.
+First of all, all the various pieces of equipment and technology in your control room do not function in the same way.
+Some might be touch-sensitive; others might have custom controls.
 Some might rely heavily on access to video walls.
-Some might require close contact with multiple screens or monitors.
-Some might require little to no access to communication tools, and some might be 100% reliant on headset use.
+And others might require close contact with multiple screens or monitors.
+Furthermore, some might require little to no access to communication tools, and some might be 100% reliant on headset use.
 Whatever your needs, if the furniture you’ve got isn’t allowing for a variety of interface options, it’s a sign you need custom modules and workspaces that will give you and your operators what you deserve.

 Ergonomics is critical to productive employees, and this is especially true in a control room setting.
 Control room operators are at their workstations for hours at a time, and their work often requires intense focus.
 If your furniture is not ergonomically designed, you’re throwing away money on lost productivity and wasted time.